-Dr. Hal Cota was hired in 1966 and taught advanced courses in the Air Conditioning and Refrigeration Department (AC&R).
-Dr. Cota helped spearhead the addition of the Air Pollution Control Concentration in the department which would later become an important part of the curricula for the environmental engineering program.
-With the help of Dr. Hal Cota, then AC&R department head Jim McGrath, and Cal Poly President Robert Kennedy, the Environmental Engineering Department was started in 1968.
+Cota was hired in 1966 and taught advanced courses in what was then the Air Conditioning and Refrigeration Department.
+Cota helped spearhead the addition of the air pollution control concentration in the department, which would later become an important part of the curricula for the environmental engineering program.

 “He had such a big impact on my life because he created this program in a way that fits me personally.
-He created something very unique – a combination of environmental and chemical engineering,” said Dr. Yarrow Nelson, Cal Poly Environmental Engineering professor.
+He created something unique – a combination of environmental and chemical engineering,” said Yarrow Nelson, a Cal Poly environmental engineering professor.